PhilipLGQ/EPFL-DSE-Peerster/README.md

-# CS438
+# Peerster

-Homework material for the "Decentralized System Engineering" course.
+Reference material for the "Decentralized System Engineering" course (EPFL, 2023-2024 academic year).

-Provided by the DEDIS lab at EPFL.
+## Descriptions & Requirements
+Please refer to the pdf files under `/docs` to find detailed project requirements and testing setups.
+Besides, evaluation results of this implementation is recorded in `/docs/eval.txt` for your reference.
+Please try to find your own way to implement and improve your Peerster system, you should always attempt to solve problems by yourself before turning to others.

 ## Run the tests